Ziggeo/ziggeo-wp-videowalls-for-ziggeo/readme.txt

 == Upgrade notice ==

+= 1.3 =
+* Using new way to create the addon page through core plugin function calls
+* using the new way to add the integration info to core pages
+* Fixed the mosaic wall issue where videowall was not rendering properly
+* Fixed issue where endless walls would not be shown

+== Changelog ==

 = 1.2. =
 * Fixed issue where tags were removed and not used in some cases, showing all videos instead of just some

-== Changelog ==

 = 1.1. =
 * Made some cleanup of code